 If you are not sure how your control is set up, call 800-924-2133, ext.
 133, and we can provide that information based on your off-peak loads.

 Members with electric resistance heat (baseboard or heat pumps) and no storage or thermostatically controlled fossil fuel backup heat can expect to be without heat for up to four hours during a control period.

 Members with an automatic backup storage or thermostatically controlled heating system can expect to be off for up to six hours during a control time.

 Under normal conditions, you should not run out of hot water.
-If you do, please call PPCS, 800-924-2133, ext.
-114. We can help diagnose if you are having a problem with the water heater or if the problem is related to the control time.
-In most cases we can change the control time if needed.
+If you do, please call PPCS at 800-924-2133, ext.
+133. We can help diagnose if you are having a problem with the water heater or if the problem is related to the control time.
+In most cases, we can change the control time if needed.

 Air conditioners participating in load control with be cycled every 15 minutes throughout the control time.
-Meaning the air conditioner will be on 15 minutes and off 15 minutes for the length of the control period.
+The air conditioner will be on for 15 minutes and off for 15 minutes for the control period.

 SHIFT for Savings is a program for PPCS members not enrolled in a load management strategy.
-Members can enroll in SHIFT for Savings to receive alerts from the cooperative via email, text or telephone call.
-(If you do not have a texting plan on your cell phone, the standard texting rates will apply.)
-The message will inform you of the anticipated day and time of the peak period to remind you of the importance to reduce the energy consumption during this critical period.
-Peak use hours are generally from 2 to 6 PM in the summer (May-Oct.) and 4 to 8 PM in winter (Nov.-April).
+Members can enroll in SHIFT for Savings to receive alerts from the cooperative via email, text, or telephone calls.
+(The standard texting rates will apply if you do not have a texting plan on your cell phone.)
+The message will inform you of the anticipated day and time of the peak period to remind you of the importance of reducing energy consumption during this critical period.
+Peak use hours are generally from 2 to 7 PM in the summer (May-Oct.) and 4 to 9 PM in winter (Nov.-April).